STANDARD TERMS & CONDITIONS OF IMPREG INTERNATIONAL A/S

 If iMPREG misses a binding delivery deadline or binding delivery period, the company shall already be in arrears upon passing the delivery deadline or period.
 In this case the Purchaser’s rights will be decided by paragraphs 2 and 3 of this Agreement.

 Claims due to a delay on delivery shall not apply if the delay can be attributed to reasons for which the Purchaser shall bear responsibility or which were caused by industrial action, war, fire, acts of sovereignty, traffic disruptions and other instances of force majeure.
 If the delay extends beyond three months, both parties shall be entitled to withdraw from the agreement after a fair and reasonable period of two weeks.
 The parties may only invoke the aforementioned circumstances upon notifying the other party without delay.

 § 5 Liability, Notice of defects

-If the Purchaser is a public law juridical person, special public law asset agency or a merchant for which the agreement forms part of his commercial enterprise, the Purchaser is required to inspect the purchased goods immediately upon delivery and to notify iMPREG International of any defects found therein in writing and within a preclusive period of one week.
-If a defect later becomes evident which could not be detected during the inspection, the Purchaser is required to report this to iMPREG International in writing and within a preclusive period of one week of discovering the defect.
-Otherwise the Danish Commercial Code shall apply.
+If the Purchaser is a public law juridical person, special public law asset agency or a merchant for which the agreement forms part of his commercial enterprise, the Purchaser is required to inspect the purchased goods immediately upon delivery and to notify iMPREG of any defects found therein in writing and within a preclusive period of one week.
+If a defect later becomes evident which could not be detected during the inspection, the Purchaser is required to report this to iMPREG in writing and within a preclusive period of one week of discovering the defect.
+Otherwise sec.
+377 of the German Commercial Code [HGB] shall apply.

 The failure to observe a preclusive period shall result in exclusion of the assertion of liability claims.
 Timely dispatch of the notice of defect shall suffice for compliance with the time-limit.